delyn112/bigeweb-framework/README.md

 ## How to install this project.
-The first step to take in installing this project is to run `composer install bigeweb\frameworm` This will download the full project in your working directory.
+The first step to take in installing this project is to run `composer install bigeweb\framework`
+This will download the full project in your working directory.

 To open your first url, open your terminal and type `php -S localhost:8000 -t public`